Interested in Joining Artizan Made?

 Can I sell Made to Order items?

-Just make sure that your text is clear.
-Let them know how much time it will take to make it, what limitations you have, how much shipping will cost, and so on.
+Make sure that your text is clear.
+Let customers know how much time it will take to make something, what limitations you have, how much shipping will cost, and so on.

 What is the marketing strategy?